Best Calorie Tracker Apps with Free Barcode Scanner (2026)

 Best barcode scanner for European groceries?

-Yazio — strongest European grocery brand coverage.
-MyFitnessPal also covers Europe well but Yazio's German, French, Italian, and Scandinavian product coverage is deeper.
+Yazio — strongest European grocery brand coverage, and the scanner stays free.
+Its German, French, Italian, and Scandinavian product coverage is deeper than the US-centric apps.

 Should I use barcode or photo-AI for packaged foods?

-Barcode for packaged foods (more accurate, faster).
-Photo-AI for restaurant or homemade meals (no barcode available).
-PlateLens supports both — barcode for packaged, photo-AI for cooked.
-The combination covers most logging scenarios.
+Barcode for packaged foods (fast and matched to the label) and AI photo for restaurant or homemade meals (no barcode available).
+PlateLens supports both, plus full manual entry — barcode for packaged, AI photo for cooked, manual for anything in between.
+The combination covers most logging scenarios on the free tier.

 How accurate are barcode-matched calorie entries?

-Verified database entries (Cronometer, PlateLens, MacroFactor) match the package label exactly.
-User-submitted entries (MyFitnessPal, FatSecret) sometimes have macro errors of 5-15% relative to the label.
+Verified database entries (Cronometer, PlateLens, [MacroFactor](https://macrofactor.app)) match the package label closely.
+User-submitted entries (FatSecret, and MyFitnessPal's database) sometimes have macro errors of 5-15% relative to the label.
 For label-accurate tracking, prefer verified databases.

 References